MikeHughesKent/cas/README.md

 involves acquiring, processing and displaying images from cameras or camera-type systems

-CAS is a hardware abstraction layer for cameras.
+It is based on the CAS hardware abstraction layer for cameras.

 CAS and CAS-GUI are developed in
 [Mike Hughes' lab](https://research.kent.ac.uk/applied-optics/hughes)